Marin City, California: Government

 The municipal authority for Marin City is the Marin City Community Services District (MCCSD), a multi-purpose California special district that is governed by a publicly elected five-member board of directors.
 It is administered by a district manager and staff.
-As of June 2011, the District Manager is Monique Brown and the Board President is Nancy Johnson.
+As of June 2011, the District Manager is Monique Brown and the board president is Nancy Johnson.

 Chartered in 1958, the MCCSD is responsible for providing services in the areas of parks and recreation, street lighting, recycling and refuse removal.
 Total operating revenue for MCCSD's fiscal year 2016–2017 was $1,300,000.

 According to the Marin County Local Agency Formation Commission (LAFCO), the District has a total area of 0.9 square miles (2.3 km2).

 Demographics

+Marin City first appeared as a census-designated place in the 2010 United States census.

-The 2010 United States Census reported that Marin City had a population of 2,666.
+The 2020 United States census reported that Marin City had a population of 2,993.
 The population density was 5,573.6 PD/sqmi.
-The racial makeup of Marin City was 1,037 (38.9%) White, 1,017 (38.1%) African American, 15 (0.6%) Native American, 287 (10.8%) Asian, 21 (0.8%) Pacific Islander, 120 (4.5%) from other races, and 169 (6.3%) from two or more races.
-Hispanic or Latino of any race were 365 persons (13.7%).
+The racial makeup of Marin City was 36.3% White, 26.9% African American, 0.7% Native American, 13.7% Asian, 0.4% Pacific Islander, 8.3% from other races, and 13.7% from two or more races.
+Hispanic or Latino of any race were 17.4% of the population.

-Among the Asian population, largest ethnic groups were Vietnamese (3.0%), followed by Indians (2.9%), Filipinos (1.7%), Chinese (1.2%), Japanese (0.6%), Koreans (0.3%), and Other Asian (1.3%).
-Among Hispanics and Latinos, the largest ethnic groups were Mexican (5.7%), followed by Central Americans (3.4%), South Americans (1.8%), Puerto Ricans (0.6%), and Other Hispanics (2.0%).

-The Census reported that 100% of the population lived in households.
+The census reported that 99.4% of the population lived in households, 19 people (0.6%) lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 1,197 households, out of which 380 (31.7%) had children under the age of 18 living in them, 298 (24.9%) were opposite-sex married couples living together, 300 (25.1%) had a female householder with no husband present, 57 (4.8%) had a male householder with no wife present.
-There were 85 (7.1%) unmarried opposite-sex partnerships, and 18 (1.5%) same-sex married couples or partnerships.
-427 households (35.7%) were made up of individuals, and 94 (7.9%) had someone living alone who was 65 years of age or older.
-The average household size was 2.23.
-There were 655 families (54.7% of all households); the average family size was 2.91.
+There were 1,303 households, out of which 29.2% included children under the age of 18, 30.9% were married-couple households, 8.1% were cohabiting couple households, 43.7% had a female householder with no partner present, and 17.3% had a male householder with no partner present.
+33.3% of households were one person, and 13.5% were one person aged 65 or older.
+The average household size was 2.28.
+There were 747 families (57.3% of all households).